Teedico/Phishing_Email_Forensics_Analysis/README.md

 A suspicious email purporting to be a Microsoft account security notification was received and subjected to forensic analysis.
 The email, titled "Microsoft account unusual sign-in activity," was crafted to imitate legitimate Microsoft communications but failed critical authentication checks, indicating it was a phishing attempt.

-Analysis of the email headers revealed that the message originated from an IP address in Germany (89[.]144[.]44[.]41) associated with a hosting provider known for abuse and malicious activity.
+Analysis of the email headers revealed that the message originated from an IP address in Germany (89.144.44.41) associated with a hosting provider known for abuse and malicious activity.
 The domain used to send the email, access-accsecurity.com, is unaffiliated with Microsoft and showed no valid SPF, DKIM, or DMARC authentication, allowing for easy spoofing.
 Moreover, the "Reply-To" address directed responses to a free Gmail account, further highlighting the malicious intent behind the communication.

-The email's structure included social engineering tactics designed to create urgency, including claims of a suspicious login from Russia, and embedded an invisible tracking pixel hosted on a non-Microsoft domain (thebandalisty[.]com).
+The email's structure included social engineering tactics designed to create urgency, including claims of a suspicious login from Russia, and embedded an invisible tracking pixel hosted on a non-Microsoft domain (thebandalisty.com).
 These elements indicate a high level of threat aimed at compromising user credentials or gathering reconnaissance information.

 Based on the findings, the email has been classified as phishing and spoofed.
 Immediate action has been recommended, including blocking the sender domain and IP address, alerting internal users, submitting the phishing email to Microsoft, enhancing email authentication checks, and monitoring for similar threats.
 These proactive measures will help mitigate risk, prevent further exposure, and strengthen the organization's resilience against future phishing campaigns.